-The country has a desert climate with very hot summers and mild winters.
+The country has a moderate desert climate with hot summers and mild winters.
 Winter nights can be cool, but temperatures rarely drop below 7°C. Humidity levels can be extremely high on the coast during the summer months.
 Rainfall is scarce (average 70 mm per year), falling on isolated days, mainly between October and March.

 Read more about Qatar culture here.

 The Ministry of Interior offers a number of immediate on-arrival visas that are granted from the airport to enter the country without the need to obtain a visa in advance.
 More information on-arrival visas can be found here.